 You can have a healthy smile that isn’t necessary a perfectly beautiful smile.
 Maybe you have some stained teeth from a reaction to tetracycline when you were a kid.
 Maybe you have a tooth that is healthy but is misshapen in some way.
 Maybe you have a gap between a couple of teeth.

-Whatever the flaws with your smile, Dr. Rasmussen can use her cosmetic dentistry treatments to fix them aesthetically.
-These are common cosmetic issues that she could address:
+Whatever the flaws with your smile, Dr. Rasmussen can use their cosmetic dentistry treatments to fix them aesthetically.
+These are common cosmetic issues that they could address:

 Who is a good candidate for cosmetic dentistry treatment?